LSDcircuits/PICO_LSD/README.md

 1. timer functions c

-this file contains functions used for header files or funcs to use on the main script, its quite easy to use its based on the rp2040 64 bit timer defined in section (7.6) on datasheet. this func calls the timer regiter values, can be used to find the time difference between measurements or generl time based on the clock cycle (245mhz).
+this file contains functions used for header files or funcs to use on the main script, its quite easy to use its based on the rp2040 64 bit timer defined in section (7.6) on datasheet. this func calls the timer regiter values, can be used to find the time difference between measurements or general time based on the clock cycle (245mhz). same as timer function, the lib is a good example of the usage of memory i/o via the bus fabric.

 3. PIO_PWM (in maintenance)